jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 likely wrong as I have no background in colorimetry, the human visual system, or graphics generally.
 I'd love to hear what makes no sense.

+In this post I'll cover what HDR is and why we care about it.
+In the next post, I'll cover the work in specific projects that has been done to support it and what is left to be done.

-## Background
+# Background

-Before attempting to understand dynamic range, I found it helpful to understand the go through the basics of electromagnetic radiation (light) and how the human visual system (eyes) interact with light so that we can produce graphics for human consumption.
-With an understanding of how to do that, we can complete our ultimate goal of tricking the human visual system into seeing extremely realistic cats even if there are no cats around.
+Before attempting to understand dynamic range, I found it helpful to understand the basics of electromagnetic radiation (light) and how the human visual system (eyes) interact with light so that we can produce graphics for human consumption.
+With an understanding of how to do that, we can complete our ultimate goal of tricking the human visual system into seeing extremely realistic images of cats even if there are no cats around.

-### Light
+## Light

-Human eyes detect a very small range of electromagnetic radiation.
 Light can be described as a wave with an amplitude and frequency/wavelength or a particle (photon) with a frequency/wavelength.
+Human eyes detect a very small frequency range of electromagnetic radiation.
 More particles is equivalent to a higher amplitude wave.
 The range of wavelengths eyes typically see is approximately 380 nanometers to 750 nanometers.

 ![The visible light spectrum](/assets/visible_spectrum.png)